 When does sunscald occur?

 In Colorado, sunscald primarily occurs from December through March on young, thin-barked, deciduous trees.
 In other parts of the country where winter temperatures remain cold and where cloudy, sunless days prevail, sunscald occurs less frequently.

-A typical winter day in Colorado may be sunny and 60 degrees Fahrenheit.
-High intensity sunlight, which occurs at a lower angle in the sky during the winter, heats up the south and southwest side of deciduous tree trunks.
-This causes cells to come out of dormancy and become active.
-After sunset or as weather changes, temperatures may drop below freezing.
-This temperature drop kills active cells and conductive tissue.
+High intensity sunlight during winter, which occurs at a lower angle in the sky, heats up the south and southwest side of deciduous tree trunks, which causes cells to come out of dormancy and become active.
+After sunset or as weather changes, temperatures may drop below freezing, and this temperature drop kills active cells and conductive tissue.
 Later, this injury may appear as sunken and discolored bark.
-Still later, this bark may crack or fall off in patches, revealing dead tissue underneath.
+This bark may crack or fall off in patches later, revealing dead tissue underneath.

 Orchardists often whitewash or paint tree trunks white to reflect winter sunlight.
 While this is an effective way to prevent sunscald, it’s more aesthetically acceptable in an orchard than the urban landscape.

 For more information, see the following Colorado State University Extension fact sheet(s).